 Share provides daily meals for the homeless and low-income members of the community through the Hot Meal program as well as sack meals.
-The program served approximately 45,000 and 50,000 meals in 2019 and 2018, respectively.
+The program served approximately 92,000 and 45,000 meals in 2020 and 2019, respectively.
+Since March of 2020 the Hot Meal program changed its approach from having a sit-down style meal with an occasional sack lunch to go to having an entirely to go program due to safety concerns for COVID-19.
+The significant increase in meals is believed to be a result of food insecurity from the pandemic.
 Much of the food used in the program is donated through food drives or by area grocery stores or purchased through the Clark County Food Bank and is prepared each day by volunteers and staff.

 Research indicates that a child that is even mildly under-nourished during critical periods of growth impacts their behavior, school performance and overall cognitive development.
 Share's Backpack Program provides weekend food packs to children at 91 schools in nine school districts every week that school is in session.
-While increased from the original 75 food packs per week to over 1,400 food packs per week, plus over 60 hotel bags for clients living without a kitchen, the program is still meeting less than the need in local area school districts.
-However, in partnership with two school districts, Share is supplying 28 school food pantries and a mobile food pantry to reduce the number of food packs and focus on increasing fresh food options.
-Share provides recipes and nutritional information in the food packs.
+In March, when the schools closed, this program collaborated with the schools to have drive-up meals at locations known to have a significant amount of poverty.

-Share's Summer Lunch Program partners with Vancouver Parks & Recreation, Vancouver and Evergreen School Districts, as well as several church groups and low income apartments to provide meals during a time that children will not receive breakfast or lunch at school.
-In 2019 and 2018, Share provided approximately 18,000 and 23,000 meals to children and their families for this program.
+Share's Summer Lunch Program partners with Vancouver Parks & Recreation, Vancouver and Evergreen School Districts, as well as several church groups and low-income apartments to provide meals during a time that children will not receive breakfast or lunch at school.
+In 2020 and 2019, Share provided approximately 16,000 and 18,000 meals to children and their families for this program, respectively.
+In 2020 these meals were also grab and go due to COVID-19.